-Diaper rash usually causes mild redness and scaling where the diaper touches your baby's skin.
-In bad cases, the rash can cause pimples, blisters and other sores on your baby’s buttocks, thighs or genital area.
+In bad cases, the rash can cause pimples, blisters, or other sores on your baby’s diaper area.
 If the rash gets infected, it may become bright red and the skin may get swollen.
 Small red patches or spots may spread beyond the main part of the rash, even outside the diaper area.

 Call your doctor if:

 - The rash bleeds or oozes fluid.

 - Your baby has a fever.

 - The rash spreads to other areas, such as the arms, face, or scalp.

 - The rash gets worse despite home treatment.

 - The diaper rash occurs in the first 6 weeks of life.

 Diaper rash can be caused by a number of factors, including:

 - Irritation from stool or urine.
 Babies left in a wet or dirty diaper for too long can get diaper rash.
 Frequent stools or diarrhea can also irritate the skin.